isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/encoding/viz-encoding.md

 Comparisons are useful for the user to give context.
 For example, a year-on-year comparison.
 There are different methods of comparisons or adding context such as accompanying text, trend lines, colour and target lines.

-To give context to a user, and help aide the user’s understanding of the data being shown, useful pages such as an ‘About page’ or a Glossary might be useful to include in your dashboard.
+To give context to a user, and help aide the user’s understanding of the data being shown, useful pages such as information pages including a glossary might be useful to include in your dashboard.
 Please refer to the [Layout of a dashboard guidance](../../dashboard-layout/db-layout/) for further information on what these pages can contain.

 ## How to use visual encoding